padeir0/anu/readme.md

 Arrays have two special fields `length` and `cap`, both of type `int`, that returns the length and total capacity of the array.

+An array of `nil`s should raise a warning, since indexing and setting operations will not work properly in these cases.

 #### Map Type <a name="maptype"/>

 ```